natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

    Entropy estimates the unpredictability or randomness of the waveform's amplitude distribution.
 A high entropy signal is unpredictable and complex, while low entropy suggests repetitive or structured content.
 Together with flatness and fractal dimension, entropy gives a more complete picture of signal randomness.
-It also complements autocorrelation — both tools approach structure detection from different angles.
+It also complements autocorrelation, both tools approach structure detection from different angles.

 There is some intentional overlap among these tools.
 For instance, both entropy and fractal dimension relate to signal complexity, while ZCR and spectral flatness speak to noisiness.
 But each approaches its measurement from a different mathematical lens, which means they occasionally surface contradictions that should help the agent reason through ambiguity.
-In theory, this meant the agent should be able to tell the difference between a gurgling stream and a humming motor — even if they both produce energy at 100 Hz.
+In theory, this meant the agent should be able to tell the difference between a gurgling stream and a humming motor, even if they both produce energy at 100 Hz.
 One is chaotic, noisy, and organic.
 The other is mechanical, stable, and tonal.
 But it didn't.

 ### Attempt 3: More Detail, Same Problem